 In fact, the Criminal Code, a law passed by our elected representatives in the federal Parliament, says that the judge or judicial justice conducting a bail hearing shall order that a person accused of most crimes be released without conditions, unless the prosecutor establishes that either a guarantee of good behaviour or detention in jail is justified.

 Section 515 of the Criminal Code creates a “ladder” of increasingly onerous forms of bail.
-An accused person is entitled to be released on the least restrictive form of bail (an “undertaking” or written promise) unless the prosecutor can show the need for a more stringent form (a “recognizance” guaranteed by a cash deposit or by “a surety”, a person who pledges property).
+An accused person is entitled to be released on the least restrictive form of bail (a release order without conditions (rules)) unless the prosecutor can show the need for a more stringent form (a release order with conditions which may be guaranteed by a promise to pay, a cash deposit or “a surety” (a person who pledges property or money)).

 The purpose of bail generally is to make sure an accused person attends court when required, to ensure they will not interfere with witnesses, and to protect the public by ensuring they don’t commit criminal offences.